CLUB CHAMPIONSHIPS – EVENTS AND RULES

 The following knockout competitions will be contested during the season and are open to all members, subject to the rules and conditions below.
-They are conducted independently for ladies and men.
+Most are conducted independently for ladies and men.

 Singles Championship